-- (3) Subsection (2) does not apply to the disclosure of information, or the giving of access to a document or the use of information or a document: - (a) about a person, with the person's consent; or - (b) that is necessary for the exercise of a power or function under this Act; or - (c) that is made or given by the regulator or a person authorised by the regulator if the regulator reasonably believes the disclosure, access or use: - (i) is necessary for administering, or monitoring or enforcing compliance with, this Act; or - (ii) is necessary for the administration or enforcement of another Act prescribed by the Regulations; or - (iii) is necessary for the administration or enforcement of another Act or law, if the disclosure, access or use is necessary to lessen or prevent a serious risk to public health or safety; or - (iv) is necessary for the recognition of authorisations under a corresponding WHS law; or - (v) is required for the exercise of a power or function under a corresponding WHS law; or
+- (a) in the case of an individual-\$10,000, or - (b) in the case of a body corporate-\$50,000. - (3) Subsection (2) does not apply to the disclosure of information, or the giving of access to a document or the use of information or a document: - (a) about a person, with the person's consent, or - (b) that is necessary for the exercise of a power or function under this Act, or - (c) that is made or given by the regulator or a person authorised by the regulator if the regulator reasonably believes the disclosure, access or use: - (i) is necessary for administering, or monitoring or enforcing compliance with, this Act, or - (ii) is necessary for the administration or enforcement of another Act prescribed by the regulations, or - (iii) is necessary for the administration or enforcement of another Act or law, if the disclosure, access or use is necessary to lessen or prevent a serious risk to public health or safety, or - (iv) is necessary for the recognition of authorisations under a corresponding WHS law, or

-- (d) that is required by any court, tribunal, authority or person having lawful authority to require the production of documents or the answering of questions; or - (e) that is required or authorised under a law; or - (f) to a Minister. - (4) A person commits an offence if: - (a) the person (the accused) intentionally discloses to another person the name and address of an individual; and - (b) the individual has made a complaint in relation to the person to whom the individual's name is disclosed; and - (c) the accused knows or is reckless as to that fact.
+- (v) is required for the exercise of a power or function under a corresponding WHS law, or - (d) that is required by any court, tribunal, authority or person having lawful authority to require the production of documents or the answering of questions, or - (e) that is required or authorised under a law, or - (f) to a Minister. - (4) A person must not intentionally disclose to another person the name of an individual who has made a complaint in relation to that other person unless: - (a) the disclosure is made with the consent of the complainant, or - (b) the disclosure is required under a law.